Maine Beef Industry Council Closed

 Welcome Visitors to the Former Maine Beef Industry Council (MBIC) website!

 You have been redirected to this page because the MBIC has closed its doors, and your future checkoff information and services will be provided directly by the Cattlemen’s Beef Board (CBB), which administers the national Beef Checkoff Program.

-With the retirement of Executive Director Judy Powell set for Dec.
-31 and an increasingly limited checkoff budget in the state, the MBIC Board of Directors recently made the difficult decision to close the beef council at the end of 2014.
-That will leave the Beef Checkoff Program with a total of 44 Qualified State Beef Councils (QSBCs) effective Jan.
+With the retirement of Executive Director Judy Powell on Dec.
+31, 2014 and an increasingly limited checkoff budget in the state, the MBIC Board of Directors recently made the difficult decision to close the beef council at the end of 2014.
+That left the Beef Checkoff Program with a total of 44 Qualified State Beef Councils (QSBCs) effective Jan.
 1, 2015.
-Maine joins five other states -- Alaska, Connecticut, Massachusetts, New Hampshire and Rhode Island -- that do not have state beef councils administering state checkoff programs.
+Maine joined five other states -- Alaska, Connecticut, Massachusetts, New Hampshire and Rhode Island -- that do not have state beef councils administering state checkoff programs.

 And while change can be difficult, this does not mean that the Beef Checkoff Program is going away.
-Starting Dec.
-1, 2014, however, all beef and dairy cattle producers and collecting points or individuals in Maine must remit their $1-per-head beef checkoff assessments to the Cattlemen’s Beef Board.
+Moving forward, however, all beef and dairy cattle producers and collecting points or individuals in Maine must remit their $1-per-head beef checkoff assessments to the Cattlemen’s Beef Board.
 Those checkoff dollars will go toward funding national checkoff programming in promotion, research, information and foreign marketing.

 Representation on the Cattlemen’s Beef Board